-When our firstborn arrived in 2008, he became the most photographed baby in Kent.
+When our firstborn arrived in 2008, I am pretty sure he became the most photographed baby in Kent.
 Soon I felt a calling to follow a dream - that of photography.
 When our little boy was 8 months old, I put down my teacher's cap and picked up my camera professionally.
 I have never looked back.

 At the time when I began photographing tiny fresh babies, newborn photography as we know it today was in it's own infancy.
 There were no YouTube videos, no easily found 'how to' blogs on the subject and newborn posing skills were a fiercely guarded secret.

 In 2008 many of the leading newborn photographers were based in the US and UK newborn photographers were rare.
 But I knew from the outset that I wanted to provide extraordinary maternity and newborn photography and to become a specialist in this field.